 Planning a visit

-Acton Scott Historic Working Farm is open from Saturday 8 April to Sunday 29 October 2017, 10am to 4.30pm.
+Acton Scott Historic Working Farm is open from Friday 30 March until Sunday 4 November 2018, 10am to 4.30pm.

 Our opening pattern is as follows:

-During the 2017 season we're open from to the public from Saturday to Wednesday inclusive; these are our 'green days'.
+During the 2018 season we're open to the public from Saturday to Wednesday inclusive; these are our 'green days'.

 Thursday and Friday throughout the year are our 'blue days', only available for coach parties and school groups with sessions and teacher-led activities.